frederic-perez/AmE-dictionary/data/dictionary.md

 __mutism__ _n_
 __mutt__ _n_ :five::hammer:
 __muttering__ _n_ :two::hammer: _A sustained muttering as of subterranean thunder became audible._
-__muzzle__ _n_ :four: A muzzle is a guard that covers an animal's mouth to keep it from biting.
+__muzzle__ _n_ :four: A muzzle is a guard that covers an animal’s mouth to keep it from biting.
 If your dog is aggressive, you might have to put a muzzle on her when you take her to the dog park. _The muzzle of the gun._
 __MVA__ _abbr_ Motor vehicle accident, or multi-vehicle accident.
-__Mx.__ A title of respect prefixed to a person's surname: unlike Mr., Mrs., or Ms., it does not indicate gender and may be used by a person with any or no specific gender identity.
+__Mx.__ A title of respect prefixed to a person’s surname: unlike Mr., Mrs., or Ms., it does not indicate gender and may be used by a person with any or no specific gender identity.
 __my ass__
 __my hands are tied__ _idiom_ You are not free to behave in the way that you would like for some reason.
 __mycoplasma__ _n_ Any of a group of very small microorganisms without cell walls, of the prokaryote class Mollicutes, that are a common cause of pneumonia and urinary tract infections.
-__mycorrhiza__ _n_ (mycorhiza) An association of a fungus and a plant in which the fungus lives within or on the outside of the plant's roots forming a symbiotic or parasitic relationship.
+__mycorrhiza__ _n_ (mycorhiza) An association of a fungus and a plant in which the fungus lives within or on the outside of the plant’s roots forming a symbiotic or parasitic relationship.
 __myeloid__ _Myeloid leukemia._
 __myopia__ _n_ :pencil2::two::hammer:
 __myositis__ _n_